Identification of Heterogeneous Peer Effects: Identification and Inference

 \begin{proof} See Appendix \ref{app:missspecproof}. \end{proof}

-Note that, in the case of LIM misspecification, the weights are applied not directly to $\beta_{k,d}$ but to $d \beta_{k,d}$.
-The rank-dependent peer effect coefficient $\beta_{k,d}$ represents the impact of a single peer outcome when there are $d$ peers in total, so it should be rescaled by $d$ to interpret it as a coefficient on a `representative' or`average' peer.
-For instance, when $\beta_{1,d} = \ldots = \beta_{d,d} = \beta$, we have:
+Note that, in the case of LiM misspecification, the weights are applied not directly to $\beta_{k,d}$ but to $d \cdot \beta_{k,d}$.
+The rank-dependent peer effect coefficient $\beta_{k,d}$ represents the impact of a single peer outcome when there are $d$ peers in total, so it should be rescaled by $d$ to interpret it as a coefficient on a `representative' or `average' peer.
+For instance, when $\beta_{1,d} = \dots = \beta_{d,d} = \beta$, we have: where the coefficient on the average peer outcome is $d \beta_{k,d}$.